yigitmlck/Bouquet-flowers-price-prediction/README.md

 # Bouquet-flowers-price-prediction
 Developed an app that analyzes flower bouquets using image processing to identify flower types and quantities.
 Predicted bouquet prices using a CNN model based on historical data, with flower data stored in Firebase.
+The data set was randomly generated for experimental purposes.